 But recently the number of second-home purchases in states such as Nevada, Arizona and Utah is growing faster than in any other states with a measurable second home market.
 One reason why these states in the West are experiencing such a second-home boom is because they are known for their vacation spots that afford opportunities for skiing, gambling, golf, camping, and other leisure activities.
 At the same time they are experiencing high population growth with active migration inflows.
 Other fast growing second-home states are those close to large metropolitan areas including San Francisco CA, Washington DC, Los Angeles CA, Boston MA, New York NY and Seattle WA.

 As is the case in the primary home market, the majority of second-home purchasers are baby boomers.
-Boomers are still in their peak earning years and they can afford second homes for vacation purposes or as investment vehicles to diversify their portfolios.
+Boomers are still in their peak earning years and they can afford Luxury Log Houses For Sale for vacation purposes or as investment vehicles to diversify their portfolios.
 For the next decade, baby boomers still will continue to drive housing markets, particularly the second-home segment.

 *Since the data set is collected through loan applications, it does not include those home purchases made with all cash.
 Another limitation is it does not differentiate between home equity loan or primary mortgage loan applications until 2004.